stormkit-io/www-stormkit-io/content/how-to-deploy-to-bunny-cdn.md

 title: How to deploy to BunnyCDN
 ---

-We're happy to announce BunnyCDN integration on Stormkit 🎉 This feature allows Stormkit users to deploy their applications to BunnyCDN Storage Zones and use them as a hosting service for static applications.
+We're happy to announce [BunnyCDN](https://bunny.net) integration on **Stormkit**.
+This feature allows **Stormkit** users to deploy their applications to BunnyCDN Storage Zones and use them as a hosting service for static applications.

 <!--more-->

+<sk-article-image src="bunnynet-logo.svg" alt="BunnyCDN" class="bg-blue-50 mt-8"></sk-article-image>

 ### Benefits

-Stormkit specializes in providing an optimal developer experience to build and preview application whereas BunnyCDN is a lightning fast CDN with features such as DDoS protection and image optimization.
+**Stormkit** specializes in providing an optimal developer experience to build and preview application whereas BunnyCDN is a lightning fast CDN with features such as DDoS protection and image optimization.
 This integration allows users to benefit from both worlds and have a powerful developer experience while keeping the bandwidth costs lower compared to other services.

 ### Steps